 Conclusion – Is the Alesis SamplePad Pro worth it?

 The Alesis SamplePad Pro is an instrument with big features at an extremely reasonable price.
-It can serve as a great entry into electronic drum pads.
+It can serve as a good entry into electronic drum pads, but with some issues.

 The device has MIDI, extensibility, and custom sampling.
 If you get your hands on this, there is a whole lot to play with.